 Whole Blood is better at clotting and helps to stabilize patients long enough to make it to the hospital

 Universal Blood Donor

-Type O+ Whole Blood Will Be Used In This Program And Administered In The Field
+Type O+ Whole Blood Is Used In This Program And Administered In The Field

 We Are Partnering With The Blood Connection To Supply Whole Blood For This Program